section-engineering-education/engineering-education/content/articles/files-and-exceptions-in-python/index.md

 When writing text to a file, we use the `open()` function with two arguments - the first argument is the filename, while the second argument is the mode in which you want to open the file.

-There are 4 modes in which you can open a file:
+There are four modes in which you can open a file:
 1. Read mode ('r')
 2. Write mode ('w')
 3. Append mode ('a')